gambtho/learn-ctf/content/attack/nmap.md

 Nnap can be used to scan networks or single hosts.
 It uses a variety of scanning techniques that include standard IP implementations and modified IP implementations.
 Nmap is also extensible using the Nmap Scripting Engine (NSE) to write custom scanning scripts.

-Using Nmap is generally a five step process:
+Using Nmap is generally a four step process:

 1. Discover hosts on network
 2. Port scan specific hosts
-3. Enumerate services on host
+3. Enumerate services on host and fingerprint OS
-4. Fingerprint OS
 5. Run NSE scripts for further enumeration or exploitation of host

 # Basic Usage